-Most professionals support the basic privileges and rights of people with dementia, and forgetfulness alone is not a reason to strip someone of the right to drive.
+Most professionals support the basic privileges and rights of people living with dementia, and forgetfulness alone is not a reason to strip someone of the right to drive.
 As a family member, you need to be supportive yet vigilant.
 When the ability to make good decisions vanishes, it’s time for tough love.

-Lifestyle Changes For Alzheimer's & Other DementiasLaurie Owen from Home Instead and Dr. Jane Potter from the University of Nebraska Medical Center will discuss the lifestyle changes for patients with Alzheimer's disease or other dementias.
+Lifestyle Changes For Alzheimer's & Other DementiasLaurie Owen from Home Instead and Dr. Jane Potter from the University of Nebraska Medical Center will discuss the lifestyle changes for individuals with Alzheimer's disease or other dementias.